kayaozan/product_similarity_search/README.md

 ![image](https://github.com/user-attachments/assets/0701f647-2403-4e23-8eae-a3985416260f)

 Lastly, I've included a Dockerfile to run everything in a container.
-Exposing a port in the file lets streamlit to be run in the local web browser.
+Exposing a port in the file lets Streamlit to be run in the local web browser.